nathanhebert/lisanathan/_pages/01_details.md

 ## Are Nathan and Lisa feeding me?
 YES!
 Food, drinks.
 Yes, yes, yes.
-**Note:** *Nathan and Lisa have arranged to provide you with plenty to eat and, well, more than plenty to drink.
-However, barring outstanding circumstances, they are relying on your unique and special ability to bring this bounty from the tables to your mouth.
-Plates and utensils are also provided.*

 ## Can I bring a guest?
 Of course!
 Just send back the RSVP response that came with your invitation and let us know.